no-chris/chord-symbol/README.md

 Those first goals require that the parser gets only a basic understanding of the chord.
 This is quite easy to achieve.
 The next goals, on the other hand, require a full "musical" understanding of the chord, which is much more challenging for complex shapes.
-Doing that would allow you to:
+It's also much more rewarding as you will then be able to:

 1. Normalize chord naming
 1. Display the chord fingering on a instrument